typebytes/angular-checklist/content/ngrx/dont-store-state-that-can-be-derived.md

 }
 ```

-In this scenario, when we update a user, we only need to update the reference in the `users` array.
+Now, when we update a user, we only need to update the reference in the `users` array.